Oyster Recipes - Fried Padded Oysters, Steamed Oysters, and Scalloped Oysters

 Oysters are a fall and winter food, in season at that time, and full of the warmth and goodness that make for real comfort food!

 When I was a little girl, food came in seasons, especially local foods.
 Oysters are in season in the Chesapeake Bay region during months that have an R in them.
-But if you really love oysters and long for the full rich flavor associated with oysters, forget even September and October.
+But if you really love oysters and long for that full rich flavor forget even September and October.
 You need to wait for a cold snap.

 Oysters conjure up winter memories.
 On Saturdays playing outside (so glad for a reprieve from school) on the hard winter ground, looking for frozen puddles to slide on, or after playing in the brittle winter woods, I'd come in to find my father bent over the stove, checking his pan of oysters.